 Tantalum Bead Capacitors

 Tantalum bead capacitors are polarized and have low voltage ratings like electrolytic capacitors.
 They are expensive but very small, so they are used where a large capacitance is needed in a small size.
 Modern tantalum bead capacitors are printed with their capacitance and voltage in full.
-However older ones use a colour-code system which has two stripes (for the two digits) and a spot of colour for the number of zeros to give the value in µF.
-The standard colour code is used, but for the spot, grey is used to mean × 0.01 and white means × 0.1 so that values of less than 10µF can be shown.
-A third colour stripe near the leads shows the voltage (yellow 6.3V, black 10V, green 16V, blue 20V, grey 25V, white 30V, pink 35V).
+However older ones use a color-code system which has two stripes (for the two digits) and a spot of color for the number of zeros to give the value in µF.
+The standard color code is used, but for the spot, grey is used to mean × 0.01 and white means × 0.1 so that values of less than 10µF can be shown.
+A third color stripe near the leads shows the voltage (yellow 6.3V, black 10V, green 16V, blue 20V, grey 25V, white 30V, pink 35V).